jayjayb772/discord-bot/README.md

 # discord-bot
 My first discord bot.
-Written in Javascript with NodeJs and DiscordJs
+Written in Javascript with NodeJs and DiscordJs Has auto-moderation and sends flagged messages to managers set in the environment variables.
 # Commands
 **In order to use commands you must start with the set prefix.
 In this bot it is "irl!".** \
 *ex; "irl!hours" will give hours*